 The most important way to get plugged into the life of Redeemer is to become involved in a Community Group.
 It is here where individuals are most known and cared for in community.
-We offer regular Community Groups, Seeker Groups for those who are skeptical or curious about Christianity, and Beta Groups for those who want to try a group out with a short-term commitment.
+We offer regular Community Groups, Questioning Christianity Groups for those who are skeptical or curious about Christianity, and Beta Groups for those who want to try a group out with a short-term commitment.

 Have you ever had questions about the Christian faith or wondered about its relevance?
 Are you curious about Christianity, but not sure how you relate to the church?
 Do you want to understand what the Bible really says, but don’t know where to start?
 Are you looking for answers to some tough questions, but don’t know a safe place to ask?
 There is a place for you.

 Questioning Christianity Groups are informal discussion groups specifically for people who are curious about Christianity.
 They provide a forum for people to openly and respectfully discuss foundational topics about Christianity and explore deep questions.
 Here you can process your questions with like-minded people and learn how the claims of Christianity relate to everyday living.
 Questioning Christianity Groups are geared toward people who are in process with the Christian faith.
 They are designed to be a respectful, moderated dialogue as they meet over the course of seven weeks and discuss the following topics: